denisdefreyne/released/README.md

 Strings in `pipeline.yaml` will be replaced according the following rules:

 * Strings starting with `env!` will be replaced with the value of the environment variable whose name is everything after the exclamation mark.
-For example: `version: env!VERSION` will become `version: 0.1.2` if the `VERSION` environment variable is set to `0.1.2`.
+For example, `version: env!VERSION` will become `version: 0.1.2` if the `VERSION` environment variable is set to `0.1.2`.

+* Strings starting with `sh!` will be replaced with the output of the shell command following the exclamation mark.
+For example, `version: sh!echo -n 0.1.2` will become `version: 0.1.2`.

 * Strings starting with `-----BEGIN PGP MESSAGE-----` will be replaced with their content passed through `gpg --decrypt`.